-Forex brokers provide leverage up to 50:1 (more in some countries).
-For this example, assume the trader is using 30:1 leverage, as usually that is more than enough leverage for forex day traders.
-Since the trader has $5,000, and leverage is 30:1, the trader is able to take positions worth up to $150,000.
+In the U.S., forex brokers provide leverage up to 50 to 1 on major currency pairs.
+For this example, suppose the trader is using 30 to 1 leverage, as that usually is more than enough leverage for forex day traders.
+Since the trader has $5,000 and leverage is 30 to 1, the trader can take positions worth up to $150,000.
 Risk is still based on the original $5,000; this keeps the risk limited to a small portion of the deposited capital.

 Forex brokers often don't charge a commission, but rather increase the spread between the bid and ask, thus making it more difficult to day trade profitably.
 ECN brokers offer a very small spread, making it easier to trade profitably, but they typically charge about $2.50 for every $100,000 traded ($5 round turn).

-If you're day trading a currency pair like the GBP/USD, you can risk $50 on each trade, and each pip of movement is worth $10 with a standard lot (100,000 units worth of currency).
-Therefore you can take a position of one standard lot with a 5-pip stop-loss order, which will keep the risk of loss to $50 on the trade.
-That also means a winning trade is worth $80 (8 pips x $10).
+If you're day trading a currency pair such as the USD/CAD, you can risk $50 on each trade, and each pip of movement is worth $10 with a standard lot (100,000 units worth of currency).
+Therefore, you can take a position of one standard lot with a five-pip stop-loss order, which will keep the risk of loss to $50 on the trade.
+That also means that a winning trade is worth $80 (8 pips x $10).

 - 55 trades were profitable: 55 x $80 = $4,400